-Linux Operating systems are better for privacy and security than their Mac and Windows counterparts.
-They are also open-source, which means they are much less likely to be hiding backdoors for their developers, the NSA, or anybody else.
+Linux Operating systems are widely reagrded as being better for privacy and security than their Mac and Windows counterparts.
+One reason for this is that they are open-source, which means they are much less likely to be hiding backdoors for their developers, the NSA, or anybody else.

 It is for this reason that Linux distros are the Operating System of choice for security professionals and privacy advocates as well as for the majority of computer servers around the globe.

 There are plenty of Linux distros to choose from.
 And this can make it confusing for anybody wanting to move away from Windows in favor of something more secure.
 Even existing Linux users may be slightly unsure as to which Linux distro they ought to be using if they value privacy and security.

 In this article, we will walk you through two of the best Linux distros for protecting your data and staying clear of hackers.

 Other ways to stay private when using Linux